Grantees

 Cortical Pathophysiology of Parkinsonism

-Hypothesis: Our hypothesis is that groups of cortical neurons that send fibers to the spinal cord—unlike those that send projections to the striatum—start to show abnormal activity and undergo morphological changes in connections that provide inputs to them when parkinsonism develops.
+Hypothesis: Team Wichmann’s hypothesis is that groups of cortical neurons that send fibers to the spinal cord—unlike those that send projections to the striatum—start to show abnormal activity and undergo morphological changes in connections that provide inputs to them when parkinsonism develops.

-Study Design: We will measure the anatomical and functional characteristics of neurons in the motor cortex in animal models of slowly progressive PD.
-Optical imaging methods as well as electrophysiologic recordings will allow us to measure the activity patterns of large groups of individual cortical neurons, while parallel anatomical studies will identify the reshaping of connections to different families of cortical neurons before and during the development of parkinsonism.
-Computational analysis will allow us to put the findings together in computer simulations that will help us to understand the cortical circuit abnormalities that contribute to PD.
+Study Design: Team Wichmann will measure the anatomical and functional characteristics of neurons in the motor cortex in animal models of slowly progressive PD.
+Optical imaging methods as well as electrophysiologic recordings will allow the team to measure the activity patterns of large groups of individual cortical neurons, while parallel anatomical studies will identify the reshaping of connections to different families of cortical neurons before and during the development of parkinsonism.
+Computational analysis will allow Team Wichmann to put the findings together in computer simulations that will help them to understand the cortical circuit abnormalities that contribute to PD.

 Leadership